-Plant-based diets come with many benefits: Prevent and cure disease and reduce medication intake all through dietFebruary 21st, 2013 in Health /
+Plant-based diets come with many benefits: Prevent and cure disease and reduce medication intake all through dietFebruary 21, 2013 in Medicine & Health / Health

 Plant-based diets have received much attention recently, with more celebrities making the change, and countless books touting their benefits.
 Recent research has shown that plant-based diets are associated with lower incidence of stroke, heart attack and many forms of cancer as well as increased life expectancy and fertility.